|

 For example, when fishing for Trout, fishermen may use a thin 4-pound test line.
 For bigger fish like Steelhead or Salmon, a thicker 6, 8 or 10-pound nylon test line may be used.

-Sorona® or PTT (AKA Smartstrand® by Mohawk™)
+Sorona® or PTT(aka Smartstrand by Mohawk™)

-If you want a carpet that is durable, soft and resist stains, Sorona® may be the fiber you are looking for.
-Sorona has permanent stain resistance that is engineered into the fiber and will never wear or wash off.
+If you want a carpet that is durable, soft and resists stains, Sorona may be the fiber you are looking for.
+Sorona has excellent stain resistance.
 But remember, no carpet is completely stain proof.
+Sorona® also known as Triexta or PTT was developed by DuPont™.

-Sorona® also known as Triexta or PTT was developed by Dupont™.
 It is a polymer derived from corn.
 It is said to have the best anti-stain properties and cleans easier than any other fiber.
 They also say it is very durable.
 Sorona™ is clearly more durable than PET or Polyester, but is it as durable as Nylon?
 I don't think so.

 I do believe that Sorona may resists stains and clean a little bit easier than Nylon, but the durability and resiliency of Nylon is hard to beat.
 Either way, Sorona may be the fiber you need for your busy home and lifestyle when stain resistance is the utmost priority.

-Sorona® Not a New Fiber Triexta, or PTT was actually invented back in the 1940's but was deemed too expensive to manufacture at that time to be able to compete with other carpet fibers like Nylon.
-Carpet prices have increased enough over the past 20 years to allow Sorona™ to be manufactured at a comparable cost.
+Triexta, or PTT was actually invented back in the 1940's but was deemed too expensive to manufacture at that time to be able to compete with other carpet fibers like Nylon.

 Mohawk™ has a line of carpet styles using the Sorona fiber and they have branded it and call it Smartstrand®.
 Dupont™ and Sorona® are a trademark and a registered trademark of E.I.
 DuPont de Nemours and Company.